HallaSurvivor/Blog/about.md

 It's not healthy to spend all of your time on math, and I keep myself busy with other passions as well.
-I've been playing flute for almost 20 years now, and have been composing for almost 10.
+I've been playing flute for over 20 years now, and have been composing for over 10.
 I am a huge proponent of the
 [Dalcroze School](https://dalcrozeusa.org/about-dalcroze/what-is-dalcroze/)
 of music pedagogy, and I like to bring Dalcrozian ideas into my mathematics teaching.
 I also watch too much youtube.